A multi-level display is often quite effective in a show booth, but this will depend on your medium and the size of your work.

 Embracing a cause and a purpose took this photographer from unknown to memorable.
 Dawn Whitmore shares her story and how she gained traction in a niche market.

-What Artists Need to Know about Fine Art Printing
+What Artists Must Know about Fine Art Printing

 by Carolyn Edlund An interview with Michael Baker of fine art printing company Reed Art & Imaging shares insights and answers about reproductions, how they’re made and the benefits for artists.
 AS: What are common misperceptions that artists have about fine art reproductions?
 MB: Here are some top misperceptions that artists have, with explanations […]